Kooman and Dimond: Romantics Anonymous

 With a book by acclaimed British writer/director Emma Rice, Romantics Anonymous was adapted from the 2010 French-Belgian film of the same name.
 The show premiered to great acclaim in 2017 at Shakespeare's Globe.
 The Guardian hailed it as "A multifaceted gem, chic-full of love, generosity and joy" and Variety raved "Kooman's score and Dimond's lyrics soar to emotional heights".

 Ridley Jones

 After working on Vampirina with executive producer Chris Nee, Kooman & Dimond began work on the Netflix Series Ridley Jones.
 On the show they collaborated with such singers as Sutton Foster, Andrew Rannells, and Jane Lynch.

 The Noteworthy Life of Howard Barnes

 The Noteworthy Life of Howard Barnes, a musical comedy which chronicles the tale of an average man who wakes up one morning to discover that his life has become a musical, was first workshopped at the prestigious Eugene O'Neill Theater Center in 2013, followed by workshops at the Human Race Theatre Company and Village Theatre.
 In 2014 Village Theatre produced a workshop production of the piece.

 The show received its world premiere at Village Theatre in the fall of 2018, with the Seattle Times giving it a rave, calling it "uproariously funny."
 A world premiere recording was released in 2019.

+In August 2023, Light In The Dark Theatre produced the Canadian premier of the show, debuting at the Edmonton International Fringe Festival.